ishitavasishth/AI_Scam_Detection/README.md

 # 🚨 ScamSentry – AI-Powered Scam Detection

 ScamSentry is an AI-powered message classifier that detects suspicious or scam-like messages using NLP, machine learning, and transformer-based models.
-Built 100% in Google Colab — no API keys, no hassle.

 ---